WuphonsReach/blog/_posts/2019/2019-05-06-wow-HolyPriestLeveling.markdown

 ### Levitate

 Good example of a macro that applies the buff to whatever you point at (even works with various raid frames).
-Or it will apply it to your target, or just yourself.
+If the mouse pointer is not over a friendly (in the world / party frames), it will apply it to your target (if friendly).
+Lastly, it will just apply it to yourself (useful when falling).

 ```
 /cast [@mouseover,help,nodead][help][@player] Levitate